BMW Z4 Review & Prices

 MPG, emissions and tax

 You have a choice of two petrol engines in the BMW Z4, both of which come with rear-wheel drive and have an eight-speed automatic transmission with paddles that let you shift manually if you’d prefer.
+You can opt for a manual transmission for the bigger engine, though.

 The entry-level model is the sDrive20i, which uses a 2.0-litre engine and makes 197hp.
 With a 0-62mph time of 6.6 seconds it’s fairly quick, but it doesn’t have the performance the Z4’s looks deserve.

 The trade off for that extra performance is worse fuel economy.
-While the 2.0-litre model hits up to 40.9mpg in official tests, the 3.0-litre version tops out at 35.8mpg – though this isn’t drastically worse, the reality is that you’ll be spending more time at the pump with the M40i.
+While the 2.0-litre model hits up to 40.9mpg in official tests, the 3.0-litre version tops out at 35.8mpg.
+Though this isn’t drastically worse, the reality is that you’ll be spending more time at the pump with the M40i.

-CO2 emissions are also higher in the M40i, hitting up to 184g/km compared with 166g/km in the sDrive20i, meaning you will pay a bit more in first-year road tax and company car tax.
+the sDrive20i, meaning you will pay a bit more in first-year road tax and company car tax.

 Safety and security